Our Team

 Director of Communications

 Beth Marshall has worked at the Barrow Mansion since 2022.
-Prior to that, she was Communications Director for the National Bleeding Disorders Foundation.
+She also works in communications for a national nonprofit.
 Beth is responsible for all email, social, and other digital forms of communication, oversees fundraising campaigns, and manages program grants.
-Her favorite thing about the Mansion are the fireplaces, and she is determined to restore the one in the center parlor.
+What she loves most in the mansion are the fireplaces, and she is determined to restore the one in the center parlor.